Skip to Content

 How to plan for Irrevocable Trusts or Asset Protection Trusts

-However, revocable living trusts provide no asset protection against lawsuits, creditor claims and Medicaid spend-downs.
-The reason that these types of trusts do not protect assets is because the creator (i.e. Grantor) of the trust can change, alter, and revoke the trust whenever he or she wants.
+However, revocable living trusts provide no asset protection against lawsuits, creditor claims, and Medicaid spend-downs.
+The reason that these types of trusts do not protect assets is that the creator (i.e., Grantor) of the trust can change, alter, and revoke the trust whenever he or she wants.
 In addition, the Grantor maintains all control over trust-held assets and income.
 In sum, because the Grantor has full control, they own it, and, if they own it, then it is part of their estate and subject to creditors and the like.

 The Difference of Irrevocable Trusts